-When the temperature drops to dangerous lows outside, sometimes the greatest danger can be lurking in our own homes.
+When the temperature drops to dangerous lows outside, sometimes the greatest danger is lurking in our own homes.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Carbon monoxide is a deadly odorless and colorless gas produced from the burning of fuels.
+Carbon monoxide is a deadly odorless and colorless gas produced from burning fuels.
 It can build up in indoor spaces, poisoning the people and animals who breathe it.

-Carbon monoxide poisoning occurs when vital organs such as the brain and heart are deprived of the oxygen they need.
-This can happen startlingly fast because your body’s red blood cells have a stronger affinity for carbon monoxide than oxygen, and crowds out the oxygen in your bloodstream.
+Carbon monoxide poisoning occurs when vital organs such as your brain and heart are deprived of the oxygen they need.
+This can happen startlingly fast because your body’s red blood cells have a stronger affinity for carbon monoxide than oxygen, and carbon monoxide crowds out the oxygen in your bloodstream.

 In addition, carbon monoxide can combine with proteins in your body and cause tissue damage.
 In both instances, serious injury or death can result from just a few minutes of exposure to high levels of carbon monoxide.

-“People have a remote starter and they’ll start the car in the garage and the garage is attached to their house,” Dr. Fertel says.
-“Often during the winter months, we also start seeing carbon monoxide poisoning when people have space heaters that are unvented or that are burning fuel in an area that doesn’t have ventilation.”
+“If people have a remote starter, they’ll start their car in their garage and the garage is attached to their house,” Dr. Fertel says.
+“Often during the winter months, we also start seeing carbon monoxide poisoning when people have space heaters that are unvented or that burn fuel in an area that doesn’t have ventilation.”

-Carbon monoxide poisoning is responsible for more than 20,000 visits to the emergency department and more than 400 deaths each year, says the Centers for Disease Control and Prevention (CDC).
+According to the CDC, carbon monoxide poisoning is responsible for more than 20,000 visits to the emergency department and more than 400 deaths each year.

 Symptoms of low-level carbon monoxide poisoning include:

 At moderate levels of carbon monoxide exposure, symptoms include: